 If you suffer the symptoms of addiction to opioids, particularly when you try to stop using your drug, you need help from a quality detox center.
-Serenity House Detox in Fort Lauderdale and West Palm Beach, Florida provides accredited detox for men and women seeking freedom from their physical dependence on drugs or alcohol.
+Serenity House Detox & Recovery in Fort Lauderdale and Jupiter, Florida provides accredited detox for men and women seeking freedom from their physical dependence on drugs or alcohol.

 - Medical detox